gustafnk/h-include/README.md

 This is bounded by a timeout, by default 2500 ms. After the timeout, h-include will show what it has and keep on listening for the remaining responses.

-However, it's also possible to have responses from `<h-include>` elements become visible as they're available, by providing configuration:
+However, it's also possible to have responses from `<h-include>` elements become visible as they become available, by providing configuration:

 ```
 HIncludeConfig = { mode: 'async' };